yaml/yaml-spec/spec/spec.md

 ### #.
 Document Prefix

-A document may be preceded by a _prefix_ specifying the [character encoding], and optional [comment] lines.
+A document may be preceded by a _prefix_ specifying the [character encoding] and optional [comment] lines.
 Note that all [documents] in a stream must use the same [character encoding].
 However it is valid to re-specify the [encoding] using a [byte order mark] for